MATERIALIZATION OF VIEWS

 In this tutorial you will see how to:

-• Enable Cache in Base and Integration Views
+• Enable Materialization in Base and Integration Views

-• View Some Examples of Different Cache Modes
+• View Some Examples of Different Materialization Types

 For using the cache engine in Denodo, you have to enable it at server-level or at database-level.
 In this tutorial we will configure the cache at server level.
 Let's see how to configure the Denodo server to use cache: